digital-asset/dazl-client/README.md

 Support
 -------

-The Daml Python bindings library are supported under the Daml Enterprise license.
+The Daml Python bindings library is supported under the Daml Enterprise license.
 If you do not have a Daml Enterprise license and are in need of support, have questions or just want to engage in friendly conversation anything Daml, contact us on our [Daml Community Forum](https://discuss.daml.com).